JorjaFox/embed-npg/README.md

 * Customizing the output (i.e. allow a theme to override design)
 * Embed for the main gallery page (you want to do this for every page if you're making a full oembed)
 * A full on API (i.e. you can't use example.com/oembed?url=URL_TO_EMBED)
+* Proper iframe security (I'm having trouble making it work right - if I lock it down, links don't open anymore)

-I am a _terrible_ designer so I did not make more than a usable first pass for embeds.
+I am a _terrible_ designer so I did not make more than a usable first pass for the visual on the embeds.

 ## Notes